amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 _Ratchet & Clank_ series.

 In terms of modding, I think I'll end up looking at some form of custom firmware as then I can have a region-free Blu-ray player.
-Unfortuna

 ### Switch